-The Arizona Department of Environmental Quality Air Quality Flag Program uses a nautical-style flag to provide information on expected air quality (based on the Environmental Protection Agency's Air Quality Index or AQI).
+The Arizona Department of Environmental Quality's Air Quality Flag Program uses a nautical-style flag to provide information on expected air quality (based on the Environmental Protection Agency's Air Quality Index or AQI).
 A flag program has been successfully utilized in Maricopa, Pinal, Yuma and Santa Cruz counties.
 The program flies flags that match the warning levels of the AQI.

-The AQI provides a uniform method of reporting the potential health risk posed by daily air quality.
-It tells you how clean or polluted your air is and potential associated health effects.
+The AQI provides a uniform method of reporting the potential health risks posed by daily air quality.
+It tells you how clean or polluted the air is and any potential associated health effects.
 The AQI focuses on health effects that may be experienced within a few hours or days after breathing polluted air.
 ADEQ, or a local air district, calculates the AQI for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 For each of these pollutants, the Environmental Protection Agency has established the National Ambient Air Quality Standards to protect public health.
-Please check ADEQ's Daily Forecast to see what sort of air quality forecast is available (e.g., some areas in Arizona issue high wind forecasts calculated by ADEQ, but not AQIs).
+Please check ADEQ's Daily Forecast to see what air quality forecast is available (e.g., some areas in Arizona issue high wind forecasts calculated by ADEQ, but not AQIs).

 The quality of the air can affect how we live and breathe.
 Children are more susceptible because their lungs are still developing and breathe more air per pound of body weight than adults.
 Chronic exposure to pollutants, even at moderate levels, may permanently decrease lung function.
 Reducing exposure to outdoor air pollutants is a simple way to protect children.
 In Arizona, approximately one in eight children suffers from asthma and an additional one in five suffer from allergies.
 For children suffering from asthma and allergies, approximately 40 percent are impacted by outdoor air quality.